aurelia/site-generator/lib/app/docs/api/binding/index.md

 * `collectionObserver(collection: ): CollectionObserver` - Gets an observer for collection mutation.
-  * `collection:` - No description available
+  * `collection: ` - No description available

 * `createBindingExpression(targetProperty: string, sourceExpression: string, mode?: bindingMode, lookupFunctions?: LookupFunctions): BindingExpression` - Creates a binding expression for the specified target property and source expression.
-  * `targetProperty:string` - The target attribute, eg &quot;value&quot; / &quot;checked&quot; / &quot;textcontent&quot; / &quot;data-foo&quot;.
+  * `targetProperty: string` - The target attribute, eg &quot;value&quot; / &quot;checked&quot; / &quot;textcontent&quot; / &quot;data-foo&quot;.
-  * `sourceExpression:string` - A javascript expression accessing the source property.
+  * `sourceExpression: string` - A javascript expression accessing the source property.
-  * `mode?:bindingMode` - The directionality of the binding.
+  * `mode?: bindingMode` - The directionality of the binding.
-  * `lookupFunctions?:LookupFunctions` - Lookup functions for value converter and binding behavior resources.
+  * `lookupFunctions?: LookupFunctions` - Lookup functions for value converter and binding behavior resources.

 * `expressionObserver(bindingContext: any, expression: string): PropertyObserver` - Gets an observer for a javascript expression that accesses a property on the binding context.
-  * `bindingContext:any` - The binding context (view-model)
+  * `bindingContext: any` - The binding context (view-model)
-  * `expression:string` - A javascript expression accessing the source property.
+  * `expression: string` - A javascript expression accessing the source property.

 * `parseExpression(expression: string): Expression` - Parses a string containing a javascript expression and returns a data-binding specialized AST.
 Memoized.
-  * `expression:string` - No description available
+  * `expression: string` - No description available

 * `propertyObserver(obj: Object, propertyName: string): PropertyObserver` - Gets an observer for property changes.
-  * `obj:Object` - No description available
+  * `obj: Object` - No description available
-  * `propertyName:string` - No description available
+  * `propertyName: string` - No description available

 * `registerAdapter(adapter: ObjectObservationAdapter): void` - Registers an adapter that provides an efficient property observeration strategy for properties that would otherwise require dirty-checking.
-  * `adapter:ObjectObservationAdapter` - No description available
+  * `adapter: ObjectObservationAdapter` - No description available